ColbergMontanaStateUniversity/mlh-amt2025/HRRR/README.md

 **Note:** 'load_hrrr_data' has a time zone shift of UTC -7, which is spcific to PDT, local time for Tonopah, Nevada during the M^2HATS experiment
 **Note:** 'concatenate_hrrr_data' has an elevation input, which is set to the M^2HATS site

+Run the main script 'diagnose_mlh_hrrr' and set Path.date1 to the YYYYMMDD of the desired day and Path.date2 to the next day

+## Function Descriptions